Highest1-YearGIC Ratesmaple leaf

 TFSA Contribution Room 2024

-The TFSA contribution limits for 2024 and 2023 are $7,000 and $6,500, respectively.
-If you were born before 1991, you can deposit a total of $95,000.
+The TFSA contribution limit for 2024 is $7,000.
+For 2023, the contribution limit was $6,500.
+If you were born in or before 1991, you can contribute up to a total of $95,000 to your TFSA.
 Those born after 1991 will have a smaller total contribution limit.
 Unused TFSA contribution room rolls over from one year into the following year.

-A Tax-Free Savings Account (TFSA) is an investment account created in 2009 that lets individuals 18 years or older with valid social insurance numbers invest their money tax-free.
-You can invest in stocks, bonds, exchange-traded funds (ETFs), mutual funds, and more through this account.
+A Tax-Free Savings Account (TFSA) is a registered investment account first introduced in Canada in 2009.
+TFSA lets individuals 18 years or older with valid social insurance numbers (SIN) invest up to a certain amount each year, without having to pay taxes on the earnings on those investments.
+Through this account, you can invest in stocks, bonds, exchange-traded funds (ETFs), mutual funds, and more.

 Year You Turned 18Annual Contribution LimitCumulative Contribution Limit